 What are the treatment options for a brain aneurysm?

 Brain aneurysms don't always need to be treated.
-But it is sometimes a good idea to close them off using a catheter or surgery, to prevent them from rupturing (bursting) at some point.
+But it is sometimes a good idea to close them off using a or surgery, to prevent them from rupturing (bursting) at some point.

 Whether and how a brain aneurysm should be treated depends on the individual case.
 People without symptoms who have a low risk of complications don’t necessarily need treatment.
 But it is recommended that you see a doctor for a check-up every one to three years.